kaotickj/typosquatterBuster/README.md

 # Typosquatter Buster
  This script detects typosquatting domains by generating typo variations of a given domain name, checking if they return a valid HTTP response, and running a WHOIS lookup to determine if the domain is registered, then generates an HTML report with the findings.
-# Typosquatter Buster

-Typosquatter Buster is a Python script that detects typosquatting domains by generating typo variations of a given domain name, checking if they return a valid HTTP response, and running a WHOIS lookup to determine if the domain is registered.
-It then generates an HTML report with the findings.

 ## Dependencies